hieurury/rury_documents/public/documents/jsb/object_1-en.md

 ## 1. Concept & Syntax

 ### 1.A Concept ![Concept](https://img.shields.io/badge/Concept-Object-blue)
-- Object: An object is a fundamental data type in JS.
-It’s widely used across most structures and data in web apps.
-The main purpose of an object is to store and categorize information.
+- Object: An Object is a basic data type in JS.
+It’s used widely across most structures and data in web apps.
+The main purpose of an Object is to store and categorize information.

 ### 1.B Syntax ![Syntax](https://img.shields.io/badge/Syntax-Object-blue)